Xylem: Evolution

 Growing to height also employed another trait of tracheids – the support offered by their lignified walls.
 Defunct tracheids were retained to form a strong, woody stem, produced in most instances by a secondary xylem.
 However, in early plants, tracheids were too mechanically vulnerable, and retained a central position, with a layer of tough sclerenchyma on the outer rim of the stems.
 Even when tracheids do take a structural role, they are supported by sclerenchymatic tissue.

 Tracheids end with walls, which impose a great deal of resistance on flow; vessel members have perforated end walls, and are arranged in series to operate as if they were one continuous vessel.
 The function of end walls, which were the default state in the Devonian, was probably to avoid embolisms.
 An embolism is where an air bubble is created in a tracheid.
 This may happen as a result of freezing, or by gases dissolving out of solution.
 Once an embolism is formed, it usually cannot be removed (but see later); the affected cell cannot pull water up, and is rendered useless.

 End walls excluded, the tracheids of prevascular plants were able to operate under the same hydraulic conductivity as those of the first vascular plant, Cooksonia.

 The size of tracheids is limited as they comprise a single cell; this limits their length, which in turn limits their maximum useful diameter to 80 μm.
 Conductivity grows with the fourth power of diameter, so increased diameter has huge rewards; vessel elements, consisting of a number of cells, joined at their ends, overcame this limit and allowed larger tubes to form, reaching diameters of up to 500 μm, and lengths of up to 10 m.

 Vessels first evolved during the dry, low periods of the late Permian, in the horsetails, ferns and Selaginellales independently, and later appeared in the mid Cretaceous in angiosperms and gnetophytes.

-Vessels allow the same cross-sectional area of wood to transport around a hundred times more water than tracheids!
+Vessels allow the same cross-sectional area of wood to transport around 100 times more water than tracheids.
 This allowed plants to fill more of their stems with structural fibers, and also opened a new niche to vines, which could transport water without being as thick as the tree they grew on.
 Despite these advantages, tracheid-based wood is a lot lighter, thus cheaper to make, as vessels need to be much more reinforced to avoid cavitation.